marcossilvestrini/learning-lpic-2-201-450/README.md

 Looks at the /etc/inittab file to decide the Linux run level, Following are the available run levels

-0 – halt
+0 – halt\
-1 – Single user mode
+1 – Single user mode\
-2 – Multiuser, without NFS
+2 – Multiuser, without NFS\
-3 – Full multiuser mode
+3 – Full multiuser mode\
-4 – unused
+4 – unused\
-5 – X11
+5 – X11\
 6 – reboot

 Init identifies the default initlevel from /etc/inittab and uses that to load all appropriate program.
 Execute ‘grep initdefault /etc/inittab’ on your system to identify the default run level If you want to get into trouble, you can set the default run level to 0 or 6.
 Since you know what 0 and 6 means, probably you might not do that.
 Typically you would set the default run level to either 3 or 5.

 The first thing the kernel does after completing the boot process is to execute init program.
 The /sbin/init program (also called init) coordinates the rest of the boot process and configures the environment for the user.
 Init is the root/parent of all processes executing on Linux which becomes process number 1.

-The first few process Ids are given below:-
+The first few process Ids are given below:\
-1 – Init Process
+1 – Init Process\
-2 – kflushd(bdflush) : Started by update – does a more imperfect sync more frequently
+2 – kflushd(bdflush) : Started by update – does a more imperfect sync more frequently\
-3 – kupdate : Does a sync every 30 seconds
+3 – kupdate : Does a sync every 30 seconds\
-4 – kpiod
+4 – kpiod\
-5 – kswapd
+5 – kswapd\
 6 – mdrecoveryd

 Processes 2, 3, 4, 5 and 6 are kernel daemons.
 The kernel daemons are started after init, so they get process numbers like normal processes do.
 But their code and data lives in the kernel’s part of the memory.